How planners, operations teams and executives can use Ciena’s Optimization Service

 One option is to build the tools in-house.
 But analytics solutions are costly―and tricky―to build and require special expertise.
 The development cycle is also lengthy, often taking years before a solution is mature enough for use on a live network.

 A more powerful and convenient approach is Ciena’s Optimization Service.
-It’s a cloud-based analytics subscription service powered by the Optimization Insights Platform (OIP.)
-The platform is available as a DIY analytics platform or enhanced in combination with Ciena’s white-glove professional services.
+It’s a cloud-based analytics subscription service powered by the Optimization Insights Platform (OIP), available as a DIY analytics platform or enhanced in combination with Ciena’s white-glove professional services.

 OIP converts mountains of raw data from a provider’s packet-optical network into metrics that characterize and predict network capacity and health, and alerts for availability threshold breaches.
 Interestingly, OIP began with Ciena’s Insights Service, introduced in 2018 and used around the world.
 Providers can adopt the service and applications on a subscription basis, without needing to build a custom solution.